tecnico-sec/Secure-Sockets-in-action/README.md

 ## Goals

 - Create a server and user key
-- Use the keys create certificates
+- Use the keys to create certificates
 - Use those to create a secure channel

 ## Introduction